mariuspodean/CJ-PYTHON-02/lesson_11/alexandra-siriciuc/my_challenge.md

 # Black Friday

-Our challenge is to have an app which ...
+Our challenge is to have a little app which help us to easy make online shopping in Black Friday:)

 We will start with a class Products that will help us describe the products.
 We have to create at least 5 products with name, brand, price.